Impermanence, dukkha and selflessness

 Audience: So, as long as we are sentient beings all the pleasurable feelings we experience are…

-VTC: Not as long as we are sentient beings because the, you know, you’re a sentient being until you attain Buddhahood.
-Once you have the arya path at the path of seeing, then your bliss and joy is tainted by ignorance.
+VTC: Not as long as we are sentient beings because you’re a sentient being until you attain Buddhahood.
+Before we attain the path of seeing, our joy is tainted by manifest ignorance.
+Once we reach the path of seeing and become an arya, joy is no longer tainted by manifest ignorance, but it’s still tainted by the latencies of ignorance.

 Audience: Prior to that then…